devdutt6/aoctemplate/README.md

 ## Bugs and Issues
 <hr>

-If you encounter any bugs or issues, feel free to [open an issue at github](https://github.com/devdutt6/[aoctemplate](https://github.com/devdutt6/aoctemplate.git)/issues) or email me to
+If you encounter any bugs :beetle: or issues :dart:, feel free to [open an issue at github](https://github.com/devdutt6/aoctemplate/issues) or email :email::mailbox_with_no_mail: me on
 <devduttchudasama1339@gmail.com>.
-I also always like to hear from you, if you’re using my code.
+I will always like to hear from you :deaf_man:.